sfranzyshen/esp8266_tpm2net_lpd6803/README.md

 # esp8266_tpm2net_lpd6803
 This is a custom firmware for the esp8266 wifi module that will drive a strand of lpd6803 LEDs using the TPM2NET protocol.
-This is based on work by Frans (Frans-Willem) ...
+This is based on work by Frans (Frans-Willem) and popsodav ...

 #How to build a build environment.